pedronahum/agents/README.md

 TensorFlow Agents for the DeepMind Control Suite and Package
 =================

+Although this fork is still WIP, the goal is to extend [agents][post-agents] to test RL algorithms in the [DeepMind Control Suite and Package][post-gym].

 This project provides optimized infrastructure for reinforcement learning.
 It extends the [DeepMind Control Suite and Package][post-gym] to multiple parallel environments and allows agents to be implemented in TensorFlow and perform batched